 d.
-Fair Value of Financial Instruments
+Fair Value of Notes Payable

-It is not practicable to estimate the fair value of advances (accounts payable) because there is no established market for these loans and it is inappropriate to estimate future cash flows, which are largely dependent on the Company establishing or acquiring operations at some future point.
+It is not practicable to estimate the fair value of notes payable because there is no established market for these loans and it is inappropriate to estimate future cash flows, which are largely dependent on the Company establishing or acquiring operations at some future point.
 No financial instruments are held for trading purposes.